Fiat 500 electric reliability & safety rating

 As this is Fiat's first pure-electric model, it's hard to comment on the latest 500's reliability just yet

-Historically, Fiat hasn’t had the strongest reputation for reliability, and while it still lingers close to the bottom of the annual Driver Power owner satisfaction survey, the old 500 remains a firm favourite even after more than a decade on sale.
-In general, electric cars are more reliable than petrol models, so we expect this 500 to help Fiat turn a corner in its pursuit of greater customer satisfaction.
+Historically, Fiat hasn’t had the strongest reputation for reliability, with the Italian brand coming in close to the bottom of the 2021 Driver Power owner satisfaction survey.
+Though, in general, electric cars are more reliable than petrol models, so we expect this 500 to help Fiat turn a corner in its pursuit of greater customer satisfaction.

 Fiat 500 electric reliability & problems

 It seems unfair to cast judgement on the electric 500’s reliability before any hard data is available.
 This is the brand’s first pure-electric model, which means much of the technology is new – with little real-world feedback on its long-term dependability just yet.

 Historically, Fiat’s reputation for reliability hasn’t been great, and even in recent times the manufacturer could only manage a disappointing 26th place in the 2021 Driver Power survey – down from 23rd position last year.

 Electric cars in general tend to be more reliable than their petrol or diesel siblings, largely due to their reduced complexity and fewer moving parts.
 For this reason, we expect the electric 500 to be a pretty reliable small car.